IsraelDCastro/not-idea-ui/README.md

 After that, run `tailwindcss init` to create blank `tailwind.config.js`.
 Now you have to fill the tailwind config with your `primary, secondary, and tertiary` colors and some custom classes to avoid some errors.

-See the code and example below, be sure to copy every class and color. ([For any reference you can see the default config](https://github.com/IsraelDCastro/not-idea-ui))
+See the code and example below, be sure to copy every class and color. (<a href="https://github.com/IsraelDCastro/not-idea-ui/blob/master/tailwind.config.cjs" class="link info">For any reference you can see the default config</a>)

 ```js title="tailwind.config.cjs" theme="dark"
 module.exports = {